saturncloud/flatiron-curriculum/axiuncategorized/dsc-sql-lab/README.md

 ### Query 7: Products that Have Been Purchased 10 or More Times

 Write a query that, for each customer, finds all of the products that they have purchased 10 or more times cumulatively.
 For each record, return  the customer name, customer number, product name, product code, and total number ordered.
-Sort the rows in descending order by the quantity ordered.
+Sort the rows in ascending order by the quantity ordered.

 The five columns selected should be `customerName`, `customerNumber`, `productName`, `productCode`, and `total_ordered`, where `total_ordered` is the sum of all quantities of that product ordered by that customer.